RealityETH/reality-eth-monorepo/packages/dapp/README.md

  * You post a question to the `askQuestion` function, specifiying:
      * The question text and terms, in the form of an IPFS document hash.
-     * The "step delay", which is how many seconds since the last answer the system will wait before finalizing on it.
+     * The "timeout", which is how many seconds since the last answer the system will wait before finalizing on it.
      * The arbitrator, which is the address of a contract that will be able to intervene and decide the final answer, in return for a fee.
      * Optionally, a minimum bond to start with.
  * Anyone can post an answer by calling the `submitAnswer` function.
 They must supply a bond with their answer.
 Supplying an answer sets their answer as the "official" answer, and sets the clock ticking until system finalizes on that answer.
  * Anyone can post the same answer again, or a different answer.
 Each time they must supply at least double the previous bond.
 Each new answer resets the clock.
- * Once the "step delay" from the last answer has elapsed, the system considers it final.
+ * Once the "timeout" from the last answer has elapsed, the system considers it final.
  * Prior to finalization, anyone can pay an arbitrator contract to make a final judgement.
 Doing this freezes the system until the arbitrator makes their judgement and sends a `submitAnswerByArbitrator` transaction to the contract.
  * Once finalized, anyone can run the `claimWinnings` function to distribute the bounty and bonds to each owner's balance, still held in the contract.
  * Users can call `withdraw` to take ETH held in their balance out of the contract.